samhitov/ec2-autoscaling-test/README.md

 #### Test

-Note: Anything on 80 requires sudo.
-Standard practice seems to be to use something like 8080, then forward 80 to 8080.
+Note: Anything using port 80 requires sudo.
+Standard practice seems to avoid this by running node on a nonstandard port like 8080, then forwarding 80 to 8080.

 Test with a simple example adapted from http://nodejs.org: